musukvl/amba-tfvars/README.md

 - The parser doesn't support comments.
 - The parser doesn't do any validation on the content of the tfvars file.
-- The serializer does formatting which is not the same as `terraform fmt` does.
+- The serializer does code format which is not the same as `terraform fmt` does.

 # Release notes